-- Definition of Time Management - Why time management is important (refer to slides: "What is Time Management?" and "Why Time Management is Important?")
+- Definition of Time Management - Why time management is important (refer to slides: "What is Time Management?" and "Why Time Management is Important?") - Discussion: How do you currently manage your time?

 Group Discussion: Share examples of poor time management from personal experiences.